Getting married in South Korea? Bring a lot of cash!

 Although most couples choose to spend the money, many are less than happy about it.

-"None of that expensive jewellery is actually useful or beautiful, and you know you'll just regret using the money for that after you're actually married and need money for your married life," said Kisun Lee, a 29-year-old consultant.
+"None of that expensive jewelry is actually useful or beautiful, and you know you'll just regret using the money for that after you're actually married and need money for your married life," said Kisun Lee, a 29-year-old consultant. ($1 = 1138.6000 Korean won)

 (Reporting by Eunhye Shin, editing by Elaine Lies and Bob Tourtellotte)